Engineering Roles and Responsibilities

 Risk Management

 Risk management is identifying, assessing, and controlling risk to the organization.
 While running services and systems, teams have to evaluate risks regularly.
-Risks involve using end-of-life software to brittle deployment pipeline.
+Risks involve using end-of-life software to brittle deployment pipelines.
+Beyond the technical layer, it also includes process and cultural risks.
+For example, unclear ownership, lack of observability, or dependency on tribal knowledge.
 Teams have to address some risks immediately and can postpone others.
 Champions can keep track of these risks and flag them as the organization moves.

 Cost Management

-As engineering organization grows, the visibility and predictability of cost become more important.
+As engineering organizations grow, the visibility and predictability of cost become more important.
 Organizing resources and understanding your expenses can help you to invest in the right technology and cut costs from others.
-What’s more, building accountability for cost improves self-awareness.
+Modern teams often overlook cost as a core engineering metric.
+Nonetheless, cloud efficiency, resource utilization, and even CI/CD usage directly impact the bottom line.
+Whatʼs more, building accountability for cost improves self-awareness.
 Teams can proactively do cost management and bring it into discussions.
 Cost management champions would help to optimize spending and savings.

 Incident Management

-Organizations face incidents.
-Champions can standardize the incident process and help teams with debriefing.
+Every organization faces incidents.
+There’s no stopping that.
+Nevertheless, champions can standardize the incident process and help teams with debriefing.
 Champions can collate learnings and present them to the rest of the organization.
+A consistent approach to incident management not only reduces downtime but also strengthens trust between teams.

 Interviewing